Using vision and compassion to help others help themselves

-Nadine Walicki is the Senior Strategic Advisor for Development at the Norwegian Refugee Council’s Internal Displacement Monitoring Center (IDMC) in Geneva, Switzerland.
-With a particular interest in the protection and assistance needs of urban IDPs, Nadine has researched and published on internal displacement for the past decade with IDMC and IOM.
+Nadine Walicki spent 11 years working at the Norwegian Refugee Council’s Internal Displacement Monitoring Center (IDMC) in Geneva, Switzerland.
+She most recently served as their Senior Strategic Advisor for Development, focusing globally on internal displacement in the development context, including in urban areas.
+Nadine has researched and published on internal displacement for the past decade with IDMC and IOM.
 She has acted as the IDMC focal point on durable solutions to displacement.
 During her time at IDMC she has covered protracted internal displacement in the Balkans, Caucasus and Central Asia due to conflict, disasters, urban renewal and natural hazard mitigation measures.
-She is currently focusing globally on internal displacement in the development context, including in urban areas.
+Nadine currently freelances for multiple aid agencies, including the NRC, UNHCR, and the ICRC.

 Board Director & Secretary